 The value of the voltage depends upon the number of turns in each coil.
 The high voltage 10,000 to 20,000 volts then passes to a distributor.

 The conventional electro-mechanical ignition system uses mechanical contact breakers.
-Though it is very simple, it suffers from certain limitation as follows.
+Though it is very simple, it suffers from certain limitations as follows.

 - The contact breaker points handle the heavy current.
 This resulting in burn out of contact points.
 Thus it requires periodical servicing and settings.